 “Action will be taken to ensure that the new sites are properly protected from damaging activities, taking into account local needs.
 Restrictions will differ from site to site depending on what features the site intends to protect.”
 (4)

-This meant the commercial fishing would not necessarily be banned in MCZs, while other damaging activities such as the building of wind farms or other developments may also be allowed to take place if it could be proven that it would not negatively affect the marine animals or vegetation which that particular MCZ had been created to protect.
-It was therefore apparent that rather than being areas which would offer blanket protection MCZs would instead be designed to protect specific aspects of the marine environment, and there would be considerable flexibility for Defra and the UK government to allow activities to take place inside a MCZs which were extremely damaging to the marine environment and the creatures and vegetation within it.
+This meant the commercial fishing would not necessarily be banned in MCZs, while other damaging activities such as the building of wind farms or other developments may also be allowed to take place if it could be proven that it would have minimal impact within the MCZ.
+It was therefore apparent that rather than offering blanket protection MCZs would instead be designed to protect specific aspects of the marine environment in specific areas, and there would be considerable flexibility for Defra and the UK government to allow activities to take place inside a MCZs.

 ‘Paper Parks’ and Other Criticisms